 There is a fair amount of disagreement over learning styles and whether they are actually as relevant as some people make them out to be.
 On one side, some experts state that learning styles are one of the great myths in learning theory and there is no evidence to support their use.
 On the other side, many studies point out that learning styles do exist and people learn better if information is presented to them in their preferred style of learning.

 According to learning style theory, each person has a preferred way of learning which includes a mixture of different learning styles.
 It is fairly common for each of us to have a dominant learning style which we tend to fall back on and feel comfortable with.
-According to the theory, if we can pinpoint our learning style we can develop further and will be better placed to improve other areas of learning to enhance our overall learning and development experience.
+According to the theory, if we can pinpoint our learning style we can develop further and will be better placed to improve other areas of learning to enhance our overall learning experience.

 There are seven main learning styles as follows:

 - Visual learning — these people prefer to use images including pictures, colour and spatial understanding

 - Aural learning — these people learn better through sound such as music